marcinoo01/CateringApp/README.md

 # CateringApp
 1. After starting app five links should be seen on the screen.
-2. Using first link (login) we can login as a user or click to register new user.
+2. Using first link (login) we can login as a user/admin or click to register new user.
 3. Logging as an admin we can delete a user by clicking in link 'remove'.
 4. Logging as an user we can make an order then fulfill all needed datas, email field is already completed.
 5. In registration email and name input must be unique.